2023 KETTLE POND STAFF

 Before founding Kettle Pond, Virginia worked for a writers’ conference in upstate New York for ten years.
 She holds an MFA in Fiction from the University of Montana.
-Virginia’s resume outside the writing world includes work at a little league snack bar, weighing trucks on a farm, packing corn, refereeing flag football, as a letter reader for the ACLU of Washington State, organic landscaping, guarding a children’s leukemia drug manufacturer, ski patrol at a Class A avalanche resort, Head Intern at The Onion in the MySpace era, and as a bartender.
-She is looking forward to seeing old friends, meeting new ones, and finding the time to write something at the 2023 Residency.
+Her resume outside the writing world includes work at a little league snack bar, weighing trucks, packing produce, refereeing flag football, reading mail for the ACLU, landscaping, guarding a children’s drug manufacturer, ski patrol at a Class A avalanche resort, Head Intern at The Onion in the MySpace era, and as a bartender.
+She is grateful to this community of writers and friends, for the opportunity to write again in their company and, always, for the incredible, often invisible, life-changing work of everyone listed below for creating the 2023 Residency, and all that came before it.

 Kevin Bertolero is the founding editor of Ghost City Press.
 He holds degrees in literature from Potsdam College and the University of New Hampshire, as well as an MFA from New England College.
 Kevin is the author of three collections of poetry, most recently Love Poems (Bottlecap Press, 2020), as well as a nonfiction book on gay cinema, Forever in Transition: Queer Futurist Aesthetics in Gay Cinema (Another New Calligraphy, 2021).
 Kevin is also the editor of & Change.
 His work has appeared in Post Road, Blueline Magazine, Olney Mag, Fourteen Poems, Malasaña, and elsewhere.
 He lives in New Hampshire.